 All the same, mindfulness about the people and behaviors that most support our growth is the key to great relationships.
 You might not be able to cut out an annoying relative, but for each annoying relative, you can at least ensure that you have the kind of friend who’ll be there for you in those sprawled-on-the-bathroom-floor-and-freaking-out moments.

-To get an idea of who your tribe is, check out Women For One’s free webinar on tribe and sisterhood here.
+To get an idea of who your tribe is, check out my free webinar on tribe and sisterhood here.

 0 comments to "Day 17"